jlcorcuera/unipi-dsmt-2022-2023/lab_10/README.md

 }
 ```

 #### 3. Finally, when a message is received, we have to get the sessionId and the stream of bytes which represent the image of a person.
 The first 36 bytes represent the sessionId.
-In case an "image" HTML element with id "img_<session_id>" doesn't exist, we proceed to create it and display the received image there.
+In case an "image" HTML element with id "img_<session_id>" doesn't exist, we proceed to create it and display the received image there; otherwise, we just update its image content.

 **File: src/main/webapp/video.jsp**
 ```javascript